 UPDATE!
 RetroRGB has some very important info regarding the AES 3.6 board, please check out Bobs page and consider doing the fixes there!
-Thanks Bob!
+Also check out this amazing post by FirebrandX for some great info.
+Both of which supersede this post!

 There’s already a few pages on the web that detail the various different versions of the AES and their RGB output quality – here’s just one.
 I’m in the UK so lucky enough to have TVs with an RGB Scart socket, so of course wanted to use RGB for the NeoGeo.